blazestudios23/git-test/README.md

-# git-test
+# Git training

-This is for full stack training
+## Description

+This was created to get more proficient with git and github.